Steps

 Sometimes we see people trying to cram everything into a single step.
 This is a mistake.
 Breaking your automation into multiple steps is the way to go.
 Here’s why:

 In our practice of data minimization and to protect your privacy, we avoid sending your data to the Pinkfish Automation Agent to the greatest extent possible.
-So when your step returns data, Pinkfish Agent doesn’t actualy get to see that data.
+So when your step generates artifacts, Pinkfish Agent doesn’t actually get to see that data.
 It only sees the structure of the data - such as the fields and their types.
 This allows Pinkfish to process the data without seeing it.
 The data itself sits encrypted in an Amazon S3 bucket and is accessible only to you.

 However, if you were to paste your data into the chat, Pinkfish Agent would then see it.
 Sometimes this may be what you want, but it’s not the default behavior.